-Vanishing Point is an arts/science collaboration to raise awareness about the issues surrounding plastics pollution in the oceans and it’s ecological, biological and social impact.
-Initially the brainchild of wildlife artist Katherine Cooper, she is now joined by four other artists (Peter Walsh, Ron Moss, Toby Muir-Wilson and Sophie Carnell) and three scientists from the Institute for Marine and Antarctic Studies (IMAS, in Hobart, Tasmania) researching impacts of ocean plastics (Heidi Auman, Patti Virtue and Frederique Olivier).
-The goal of the project is to raise awareness in the community about the impact of our daily use of plastics through art and science communication in a complimentary and engaging manner.
+Vanishing Point is an arts/science collaboration to raise awareness about the issues surrounding plastics pollution in the oceans and its ecological, biological and social impact.
+Initially the brainchild of wildlife artist Katherine Cooper, in 2015 Vanishing Point’s first exhibition was held at the Institute for Marine and Antarctic Studies.
+Katherine was joined by four other artists (Peter Walsh, Ron Moss, Toby Muir-Wilson and Sophie Carnell) and three scientists (Heidi Auman, Patti Virtue and Frederique Olivier) from the Institute for Marine and Antarctic Studies (IMAS, in Hobart, Tasmania) researching impacts of ocean plastics.
+The goal of the project was to raise awareness in the community about the impact of our daily use of plastics through art and science communication in a complementary and engaging manner.

 Science communication to the general public is never easy.
 The general public can easily be overwhelmed or quickly lose interest in the complexities of scientific research.
 Conversely, the scientist often feels the science is too easily distorted or trivialised when attempts are summarised into a 1 minute news bite or 5 minute segment.

 Art provides a mechanism to engage the general public.
 Almost always, the goal of the artist is to hook the viewer’s interest with something visually stimulating, then lead them into a deeper experience.
 Most art is multi-layered and attempts to draw the viewer into the artists experience step by step.
 The viewers initial interest is drawn to a simple, visually pleasing object (like a bower bird is drawn to brightly coloured objects).
 The skill of the artist is then to hold the viewers attention, unravelling a story, piece by piece, as their senses move around and through the artists work.